 Karen became interested in collecting Leland Blue after she suffered major injuries in a car accident.
 Her nurse suggested that they go to the beach and focus on looking for Leland Blue to “chill.”

 While it started off as a way for Karen to focus her energy and get in some light exercise, it soon developed into what she calls her “addiction.”
-Karen comes to beaches of Leland almost every day in the off-season months to look for the stone.
+Karen comes to the beach almost every day in the off-season to look for the stone.

 “I love coming in the wintertime when it’s just the locals.
 In the summertime, we have so much more traffic on the beach, that you just don’t get the fortuitous ‘Oh look!'” she says as she looks down and out into the water.

 Karen does this often.
 Her eyes are constantly fixated on the shoreline.
-As she talks, she rarely looks up, her tools ready in her right hand, and her walking stick held firmly in her left hand.
+As she talks, she rarely looks up.
+Her tools are ready in her right hand, and her walking stick is held firmly in her left.